Ashakeayes/get-off-the-road/README.md

 * Python

 ## Features
-*  Jump and dodge (moving left and right) multiple enemies that come at you
+*  Jump and dodge (moving left and right) multiple types of enemies that come at you
 *  Try and get through each 15 seconds to increase your score
 *  Enemies spawn faster and are quicker as you continue to play
 *  You only have three lives